Hot summer weather is no match for these refreshing Watermelon Margaritas. Easy to make at home for yourself or for your next backyard BBQ!

 - Simple syrup - Optional, but a touch of simple syrup is nice to add if you end up with a watermelon that is juicy but not overly sweet (I know you’ve picked a bum melon before!)
 Check out my tips below for how to pick a ripe watermelon.

 Obviously watermelon juice is a key ingredient in this cocktail.
 It sounds so fancy but making your own watermelon juice couldn’t be easier.
-If you have a blender, you can make watermelon juice (and then you can make watermelon margaritas!!).
+All you need is a blender.

 Step one: Cube 6 cups of seedless watermelon flesh and place in a blender.